Smashed duck fat roast potatoes with truffle salt

 What do I need?

 • Potatoes – Any variety that is good for roasting will work famously.
-I like to use baby potatoes because they smash beautifully without falling apart, however it really depends on what is in season and available.
+I like to use baby potatoes because they smash beautifully without falling apart, however, it really depends on what is in season and available.
 King Edwards, and Dutch creams are a really good option (and easy to find) in Australia.
 If you’re in the US, Yukon gold potatoes are a good option.

 • Freshly ground black pepper for seasoning

-How to roast duck fat potatoes
+A few simple steps to roast duck fat potatoes

-1. Preheat the oven to 220°c.
+1. Preheat the oven to 210°c.

 Equipment

 I usually roast my potatoes in my Steelpan roaster.
 It’s a multipurpose stainless steel baking pan.
 Most kinds of baking sheets will work as long as they have a rim around the edge.
-Don’t bake your duck fat potatoes on a non stick tray.
+Don’t bake your duck fat potatoes on a nonstick tray.
 You want the potatoes to stick in order to get that crispy outside!

 What are truffles?

 Truffles are fungi that grow under the soil, in the roots of oak and hazelnut trees in cool climates.
 While they are famously grown in France and Italy, Australia has been farming truffles for over twenty years.
-They taste like nothing else on earth and are really a love them or hate them kinda deal.
+They taste like nothing else on earth and are really a love them or hate them kind of deal.
 Personally, I love them.
 If you are just starting with truffles and want to give them a try without forking out a small fortune, truffle salt is a great way to start.
 Sprinkle a little over your eggs, in a pasta or season a creamy mashed potato with a smattering of truffle salt.

 Cook’s notes